radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 (targetattr = "userPassword")(target = "ldap:///")(targetscope = "subtree")(version 3.0;acl "Allow Access to userPassword to self";allow (all) (userdn = "ldap:///self");)

 >[!warning]
 >If you delete the default read access, this does not delete read access to the RootDSE for RadiantOne.
-If you want to remove public access to the RootDSE, check the Enable RootDSE ACI option after you delete the default global read access.
+If you want to remove public access to the RootDSE, check the Enable RootDSE ACI option (on the GENERAL Tab) after you delete the default global read access.
 This denies access to the RootDSE to everyone except cn=directory manager.
 You can also add a new ACI that dictates RootDSE access.
 Below is an example of allowing public access to the RootDSE:

 >[!warning]
 >(target="ldap:///")(targetscope="base")(targetattr="*")(version 3.0; acl